badgerblockchain/development-guide/introduction.md

 Token address: 0x5FbDB2315678afecb367f032d93F642f64180aa3
 ```

-> If you want to learn how to deploy to remote networks this is a good place to start: [Hardhat tutorial](https://hardhat.org/tutorial/deploying-to-a-live-network.html#deploying-to-remote-networks).
-That would allow you to a testnet that can be accessed by multiple people.
+> If you want to learn how to deploy to live testnets this is a good place to start: [Hardhat tutorial](https://hardhat.org/tutorial/deploying-to-a-live-network.html#_7-deploying-to-a-live-network).
+That will allow you to test on a live testnet that can be accessed by multiple people.
 Generally used by teams making dapps.

 ## Resources